Castleblayney: Hope family and after

-In 1853, Cadwallader Blayney, 12th Baron Blayney, sometime Member of Parliament for Monaghan, sold Blayney Castle and what remained of the Blayney Estate to Henry Thomas Hope from Deepdene in Surrey, an extremely wealthy businessman who had also formerly served as an Member of Parliament at Westminster.
+In 1853, Cadwallader, 12th Baron Blayney (1802-1878), sometime Member of Parliament (MP) for Monaghan, sold Blayney Castle and what remained of the Blayney Estate to Henry Thomas Hope of Deepdene House in Surrey, an extremely wealthy businessman who had also formerly served as a Member of Parliament at Westminster.
 The 12th Baron was the last Baron Blayney.
-The Castle was renamed 'Hope Castle', as it is still called.
+The castle was renamed 'Hope Castle', as it is still called.
 Hope gave the Georgian castle with its splendid prospect a Victorian makeover that the present prettified building retains, externally at least.
 'Castle' has always been a misnomer, since it was more of a 'Big House', mansion or manor house than a castle.

 After his death in 1862, Hope's wife Anne inherited the estate.
 Soon after 1887 the Castle and demesne fell to the next heir, Hope's grandson Lord Francis Hope (1866–1941), who was famous for having sold the renowned family heirloom, the 'Hope Diamond'.
-Rather like his father The 6th Duke of Newcastle-under-Lyne, Lord Francis lived very extravagantly and, despite his once vast family fortune, was declared bankrupt in 1896.
+Rather like his father, The 6th Duke of Newcastle-under-Lyne, Lord Francis lived very extravagantly and, despite his once vast family fortune, was declared bankrupt in 1896.
 From 1894 to 1902, he was married to May Yohé, the American actress.
-After 1916 Lord Francis no longer resided in the Castle or in Ireland.
+After 1916, Lord Francis no longer resided in the castle or in Ireland.
 He succeeded his elder brother to become The 8th Duke of Newcastle-under-Lyne in late May 1928.

 Hope Castle was leased between 1900 and 1904 to Prince Arthur, Duke of Connaught and Strathearn, a son of Queen Victoria.
 The Duke served during those years as the commander of British military forces in Ireland, whose official residence was the Master's House at the Royal Hospital, in Kilmainham, Dublin.
 The Duke leased Hope Castle from the Pelham-Clinton-Hope family as his private country residence during these years.